Sojitz Corporation

 *4: Sojitz moved up its announced goal of reducing thermal coal interests to half or less by 2030.

-The environmental targets set by each department based on Sojitz’s policies and the targets listed above can be broadly divided into business-related activities and in-office activities.
-The main targets for FY2021 are as follows.
+In addition to the above targets, the environmental targets set by each department based on Sojitz’s policies can be broadly divided into business-related activities and in-office activities.
 Basically, all business divisions have established goals related to their businesses, while also focusing on in-office activities.
-The main goals for FY2021 are as follows

 Business-Related Activities